 Get materials from non-MIT libraries

 MIT users only (includes current MIT faculty, staff and students).
-Please use our Get it! guide to make sure we don’t already own the item you are looking for, follow our guide: Get books, articles, & more from MIT & non-MIT libraries.
+To make sure we don’t already own the item you are looking for, follow our guide: Get books, articles, & more from MIT & non-MIT libraries.

 - Best option for articles: Interlibrary Borrowing (ILB)/ILLiad – ILB/ILLiad guide | Request via ILLiad

 - Best option for books: Search for items in MIT’s WorldCat.
 Many items can be requested directly in MIT’s WorldCat via Borrow Direct or the Boston Library Consortium.
 If those options aren’t available, there will be a link in the record to request the item via ILB using MIT’s ILLiad.
 You can also request the item via ILLiad – see the ILB/ILLiad guide.

 Use our Scanning Services to digitize your materials